AlikanakelaKarwowski/rivals_smurf_tracker/README.md

 I just did this for a small group of friends who have smurfs to play with other friends in lower ranks.
 I literally wrote most of this in 2 hours and I'm sure theres issues, bugs, and better ways to do this.
 If you want to help make a PR and ill approve it if I think it helps.

 I also plan on updating and adding some features "soon".

+# FAQ

+If you cant see all the buttons, resize the window until i get scrolling working on the application.